Netiwit Chotiphatphaisal

 Netiwit Chotiphatphaisal (เนติวิทย์ โชติภัทร์ไพศาล; born 10 September 1996), nicknamed Frank (แฟรงก์), is a Thai student activist, peace activist and human rights activist, librarian, preservationist, conscientious objector, producer, publisher, and author.
 He is a founder of TERA (Thailand Educational Revolution Alliance) and Education for Liberation of Siam.
 Both groups aim to reform the Thai education system.
 In addition, he has established Samnak Nisit Sam Yan Press for publishing thoughts and ideas in Thai language, and also Humanity Beyond Borders for giving assistance to refugees and those in needs of protection.

 Netiwit is an outspoken activist who speaks against the Thai Junta both on Facebook and in public.
 In 2018, the National Council for Peace and Order (NCPO) filed a police complaint against him and six activists for being leaders of the protest and accused them, along with thirty-two other protesters, of violating the 2015 Public Assembly Act.
 This endangered him with jail terms for 7–9 years.
 The charge was later dismissed by the court.

 Netiwit was elected as the student council president at Chulalongkorn University, but was removed from the position and had his behavior score deducted by university authorities in consequence of 2017 Chulalongkorn University incident.
-This was in spite of support from eight Nobel laureates, as well as noted academics such as Noam Chomsky, Steven Pinker, and others.
+This was in spite of support from eight Nobel laureates, as well as noted academics such as Steven Pinker, Judith Butler, Johan Galtung and others.
 However, after he filed a petition with the Administrative Court against Chulalongkorn University, the court ruled in his favor a year later, and his position and behavior score were restored.